LJayanth916/M2_DigitalClock/5_Report/Readme.md

 2. Should not get reset when turned off.

-3. Should be able to macth the timezones as required.
+3. Should be able to match the timezones as required.

 ## 4W and 1H